castle/castle-php/README.md

 [Userbin](https://userbin.com) provides an additional security layer to your application by adding multi-factor authentication, user activity monitoring, and real-time threat protection in a white-label package.
 Your users **do not** need to be signed up or registered for Userbin before using the service.
 Also, Userbin requires **no modification of your current database schema** as it uses your local user IDs.

 Your users can now easily activate two-factor authentication, configure the level of security in terms of monitoring and notifications and take action on suspicious behaviour.
-These settings are available as a per-user security settings page which is easily customized to fit your current layout.

 ## Getting started